-It's August, which means it's already time for our kiddos to go back to school.
+It's late summer, which means it's already time for our kiddos to go back to school.
 This month, we will meet our teachers, hug necks of fellow classmates, and say goodbye as we drop them off in their classrooms on the first day of school.
 There is so much anticipation, excitement, and nervousness wrapped up in going back to school, no?
 We've said goodbye to summer's last days and are ready for routine, but our souls realize that are babies are getting bigger.
 Something inside of us just wants to turn the car around and swaddle them like they are newborns once again.

 But we don't.